 more no bake recipes to try

-No Bake Peppermint Slice
+Peppermint Slice

 This easy no bake Peppermint slice is one of my all time favourite reto recipes.
-A crunchy biscuit base topped with a creamy peppermint filling and a rich chocolate topping.
+A crumbly biscuit base topped with a creamy peppermint filling and a rich chocolate topping.
 It's pretty impossible to resist!

 Ingredients